Q. Are mosquitoes a problem?

 Q. Can we go fishing?

-If you just want to 'have a go', Max, our boatman, will rig a hand line up for you, but we do make a small charge for the line, hooks and weights etc. as so many get lost.
+We do make a small charge for the line, hooks and weights etc. as so many get lost.
 For bait people usually buy a few prawns from the kitchen, although some have success using just bread.

 Q. Can our guide take us fishing in the canoe?